-The M.A. in Theology & Letters is a limited enrolment, academically rigorous, two-year course of graduate studies for those aspiring to recover a faithful, reformed, philological approach to theology.
-All students need to be able (as a minimum) to work comfortably within either Hebrew, Greek or Latin.
+The Master of Arts in Theology and Letters (M.A.) is a limited-enrollment, academically rigorous, two-year course of graduate studies for those aspiring to recover a faithful, Reformed, philological approach to theology.
+All students need to be able (as a minimum) to work comfortably within either Hebrew, Greek, or Latin.
 Students will be able to study biblical or systematic theology using the philological method.
-This course is suitable for Bible translators, systematic theologians, those seeking pastoral training and anyone interested in pursuing a philological approach to the study of texts in their original language.
+This course is suitable for Bible translators, systematic theologians, those seeking pastoral training, and anyone interested in pursuing a philological approach to the study of texts in their original language.
 The M.A. program thus provides students a unique opportunity to explore both philology and theology as they apply to numerous areas of the life of the Church.

 Candidates for the M.A. degree must pass a total of 32 credits, with a minimum grade of MCH (B-) in each course.
 The M.A. degree requirements include: